kyratrades/kyratrades.github.io/docs/videos.md

 CAST
 : Braden Danner (Oliver Twist), David Garlick (The Artful Dodger), Ron Moody (Fagin), Patti LuPone (Nancy)

+## On a Clear Day You Can See Forever

+#### On a Clear Day You Can See Forever - Broadway Revival - November 12, 2011 (Preview)
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `2 DVDs`

+CAST
+: David Turner (David Gamble), Jessie Mueller (Melinda Wells), Harry Connick Jr (Dr. Mark Bruckner), Drew Gehling (Warren Smith), Kerry O'Malley (Dr. Sharone Stein), Sarah Stiles (Muriel Bunson)

+NOTES
+: First preview performance of this revival.
+A Beautiful capture of this very fascinating story of a Dr./Patient relationship that crosses boundaries.
+Harry, David and Jessie turn out wonderful performances.

+## On the Town

+#### On the Town - Third Broadway Revival - October 1, 2014 (Preview)
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `2 DVDs`

+CAST
+:  Tony Yazbeck (Gabey), Jay Armstrong Johnson (Chip), Clyde Alves (Ozzie), Megan Fairchild (Ivy Smith), Elizabeth Stanley (Claire De Loone), Alysha Umphress (Hildy), Michael Rupert (Pitkin W. Bridgeword), Allison Guinn (Lucy Schmeeler), Jackie Hoffman (Maude P. Dilly)

+NOTES
+: Beautiful HD capture of this new Broadway revival, with no obstructions.
+Great performances, dancing and vocals from the full company.
+Great to see the classic musical get a big, bright and proper revival.

+## On The Twentieth Century

+#### On The Twentieth Century - Broadway Revival - February 21, 2015
+{: .no_toc .d-inline-block }

+SunsetBlvd79
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `2 DVDs`

+CAST
+: Kristin Chenoweth (Lily Garland/Mildred Plotka), Peter Gallagher (Oscar Jaffee), Mary Louise Wilson (Letitia Peabody Primrose), Andy Karl (Bruce Granit), Mark Linn-Baker (Oliver Webb), Michael McGrath (Owen O'Malley)

+NOTES
+: Beautiful HD capture with no obstructions.
+This was done right before Peter missed a slew of performances.
+Great fun show and of course Kristin turned out a sensational performance, as did the whole cast!
+A+

 ## Once On This Island